-Radiotherapy can cause both short- and long-term side effects.
-Shortterm side effects occur 10 to 14 days into your radiotherapy treatment.
-Long-term side effects can occur months to years after your treatment has finished.
-Everybody reacts differently to the treatment and may not experience all side effects.
+Radiotherapy can cause both short and long term side effects.
+Short term side effects occur during your radiotherapy treatment.
+Long term side effects can occur 1 to 2 years after your treatment has finished.

 It is important that you stop smoking during radiotherapy.
 Smoking can increase the chance of side effects of the treatment as well as reduce the chances of being cured from your cancer.
-If you would like more information please talk to a member of your health care team.